Best practices in settlement services

 The Spot is a community drop-in centre for young people aged 13 to 30 years that serves as a safe and welcoming place for children and youth to hang out, participate in after-school programming/drop-in programs, and receive information and referrals about substance use, sexual health, and local youth services.

-Language and Skills
+Language and skills

 English Online serves the English-language learning needs of newcomers across Manitoba by linking learners with new and existing English as an Additional Language (EAL) learning resources and helping adult EAL institutions, service organizations, and community groups to develop effective online services for adults.
 The program grew out of a need for access to EAL learning programs in all regions and communities in Manitoba.
 Online education was thus identified as a scalable and effective way to address learning challenges for those who cannot take advantage of existing programs due to access barriers, including rural Manitobans.

-As the first place for newcomers to learn about living in Manitoba, the Entry Program provides settlement orientation and an introduction to English language and services in four main areas: places to go (getting around), health, laws, and employment and education.
-The four-week program covers one of these areas each week.
-For newcomers who already have a good understanding of English and who may not have time for the four-week program, the express orientation covers all four areas in one week.
+The 4-week program covers one of these areas each week.
+For newcomers who already have a good understanding of English and who may not have time for the 4-week program, the express orientation covers all areas in a week.

 This program provides language training to refugee and immigrant women who are unable to access regular training due to issues related to waiting lists, priority seats, and child care.
 As part of the program, the itinerant teacher provides weekly tutoring sessions based on the Canadian Language Benchmarks (CLB).